Andrewon/Memholes/docs/Project Documents/Individual_Assignment_Specifications-Iteration2.md

 - Description: When a pothole is marked verified send a scripted email with relevant information.
 - How to Evaluate: Does an automated email get sent when requirements are met?
-- Outcome of Task:
+- Outcome of Task: Code for sending an email when a pothole is marked as verify exists but the Memphis firewalls prevent the emails from sending properly.
-- Issue:
+- Issue: #69
-- Pull Request:
+- Pull Request: #77

 ### Task 2: Send Email to Submitter

 - Description: When a pothole is marked as fixed, send a scripted email to pothole submitter.
 - How to Evaluate: Does an automated email get sent when requirements are met?
-- Outcome of Task:
+- Outcome of Task: Code for sending an email when a pothole is marked as fixed exists but the Memphis firewalls prevent the emails from sending properly.
-- Issue:
+- Issue: #70
-- Pull Request:
+- Pull Request: #80

-### Task 3: Fixed Pothole
+### Task 3: Allow Admin to Delete Pothole

-- Description: Update reported pothole as fixed when marked.
+- Description: Only allow admin to delete an existing pothole.
-- How to Evaluate: Able to mark pothole as fixed from website and have database updated.
+- How to Evaluate: Able to delete a pothole from the website and have database updated but only if user is logged in as an admin.
-- Outcome of Task:
+- Outcome of Task: A user who is an admin is the only one who can see the option and select the option to delete a pothole.
-- Issue:
+- Issue: #81
-- Pull Request:
+- Pull Request: #82

 ### Task 4: Mark Pothole as Verified if Admin

 - Description: Only allow admin to mark a pothole as verified.
 - How to Evaluate: Able to mark pothole as verified from website and have database updated but only if user is logged in as an admin.
-- Outcome of Task:
+- Outcome of Task: A user who is an admin is the only one who can see the option and change a pothole's verification state.
-- Issue:
+- Issue: #78
-- Pull Request:
+- Pull Request: #79

 ## Tasks: "Ty" Thomas Goodman